sunng87/handlebars-rust/README.md

 Checkout `examples/` for more concrete demos of current API.

+From 0.13, you can use either `rustc_serialize` or `serde` for your data type.
+By default we use `ToJson` from `rustc_serialize` to convert your data into handlebars internal types.
+If you use `serde` framework in your project, you can enable `serde_type` feature of this crate and we will use `Serialize` from `serde` to convert.

 ## Why Handlebars?

 For information about handlebars, you will go to [handlebars.js](http://handlebarsjs.com).